Land0fChocolate/NewEmeraldRomHack/README.md

 - Deoxys is also supposed to use a form change animation when changing forms, but it isn't working at all.
 - Deoxys may also skip a form change.
 Repeatedly occurs with Draining Kiss.
 - Origin move selection has a visual cursor bug when normal moves are selected, cursor selects 3rd or 4th move, return to main fight menu and then choose Origin move.
-- Time Traveller ability ignores False Swipe effect of leaving the user with 1 HP.
 - Some Pokemon in PC boxes have the top left corner of their front sprite snipped off.
 (Dodrio, Alakazam, Kyogre, Lanturn, Aerodactyl, Flygon, Salamence and more)
 - Move relearner doesn't list all of the possible moves to relearn, only the first ~15.
+- When picking a rental Pokemon at the Battle Factory, one of the options may be a ?.
+(May be fixed)

 *Really bad bugs*
 - Using Giga Impact in a contest freezes the game.